Russia-Ukraine War: What to know on Day 8 of Russian assault | Law-Order

 - Russian Federation

-Delegations from Russia and Ukraine are expected to hold talks in Belarus on Thursday, a second round of face-to-face discussions since the Russian invasion eight days ago.
+Russian forces pressed their war on Ukraine on Thursday, seizing a strategic seaport even as the two sides were to hold talks in Belarus, a second round of face-to-face discussions since the invasion eight days ago.

-In a video address to the nation early Thursday, Ukrainian President Volodymyr Zelenskyy called on Ukrainians to keep up their resistance, but didn't comment on whether the Russians have seized any cities.
+In a video address to the nation earlier in the day, Ukrainian President Volodymyr Zelenskyy called on Ukrainians to keep up their resistance, but didn't comment on whether the Russians have seized any cities.

-“They will have no peace here,” Zelenskyy said, calling on the Russian soldiers to “go home” and describing them as ''confused children who have been used.”
-His comments come as Russia acknowledged for the first time since the start of the invasion that nearly 500 Russian troops have been killed in the fighting and around 1,600 wounded.
-Ukraine has not released a similar casualty figure for its armed forces.

-The U.N. human rights office says at least 227 civilians have been killed and 525 wounded in Ukraine since the start of the invasion on Feb.
-24. Ukraine's State Emergency Service has said more than 2,000 civilians have died, though it was impossible to verify the claim.
-Meanwhile, the U.N. refugee agency said 1 million people have fled Ukraine since Russian forces invaded last week.
-It marks the swiftest exodus of refugees this century.
-Also, the U.N.
-General Assembly has condemned the invasion and called on Russia to withdraw its troops from Ukraine.

-And in Mariupol, at least one teenager died and two more were wounded by apparent Russian shelling.
-The boys' families said they had been playing soccer near a school.

-Russia's 40-mile-long (64-kilometer-long) convoy of tanks and other vehicles remains outside the capital, Kyiv.
-The city has has been struck by deadly shelling.
-Russia says troops have taken the Ukrainian port city of Kherson.
-The Ukrainian military denies this.
-Russian forces have also been bombarding the country's second-biggest city, Kharkiv, and laid siege to two strategic seaports.

-WHAT IS THE HUMANITARIAN SITUATION?
-U.N.
-High Commissioner for Refugees Filippo Grandi wrote on Twitter that an exodus of 1 million refugees from Ukraine to neighboring countries has unspooled over the past seven days.
+“They will have no peace here,” Zelenskyy said, urging Russian soldiers to “go home.”
+His aide meanwhile called on compatriots to use guerrilla tactics against Russian forces, cut down trees and destroy rear columns of Russian troops.

+Here's a look at key things to know about the conflict: WHAT'S THE SITUATION ON THE GROUND?
+The Russian military now says it controls Kherson, and local Ukrainian officials have confirmed that Russian forces have taken over local government headquarters in this Black Sea port of 280,000 people — the first major city to fall since the start of the war.
+Elsewhere, the Russians pressed their offensive on multiple fronts.
+Heavy fighting is also continuing on the outskirts of another strategic port city on the Azov Sea, Mariupol, plunging it into darkness, isolation and fear.
+Electricity and phone connections are largely down, and homes and shops are facing food and water shortages.
+Overnight explosions heard by Associated Press reporters in the capital, Kyiv, were missiles being shot down by Ukraine's air defense systems, according to the city's mayor.
+Russia's 40-mile-long (64-kilometer-long) convoy of tanks and other vehicles remains stalled outside Kyiv, which has been struck by deadly shelling.

+WHAT HAS THE TOLL BEEN SO FAR?
+The United Nations says that 1 million people have fled Ukraine since the Russian assault started.
 This amounts to more than 2% of Ukraine's population, though some of those fleeing Ukraine are citizens of other countries.
-The U.N. agency has predicted that up to 4 million people could eventually leave Ukraine, but cautioned that even that projection could be revised upward.
-The World Bank counted Ukraine's population at 44 million at the end of 2020.
+The U.N. refugee agency has predicted that up to 4 million people could eventually leave Ukraine, a country with a population of 44 million.

 The EU Commission says it will give temporary residence permits to refugees fleeing the violence and allow them to study and work in the 27-nation bloc.
 The move would need the approval of member states, which have already expressed broad support.

+Ahead of the meeting, Russian Foreign Minister Sergey Lavrov told reporters in Moscow that Russia will press its military action until achieving its goals, chiefly the “demilitarization of Ukraine” but added that it will be up to Ukrainians to choose what government they should have.

+Ukrainian Foreign Minister Dmytro Kuleba has said his country was ready for talks to resume, but noted that Russia's demands hadn't changed and that he wouldn't accept any ultimatums.

-U.N.
-CONDEMNATION AND WAR CRIMES INVESTIGATION The U.N.
-General Assembly voted Wednesday to demand that Russia stop its offensive in Ukraine and withdraw all troops, with nations from world powers to tiny island states condemning Moscow.
+GLOBAL CONDEMNATION AND WAR CRIMES INVESTIGATION The U.N.
+General Assembly voted on Wednesday to demand that Russia stop its offensive in Ukraine and withdraw all troops, with nations from world powers to tiny island states condemning Moscow.
 The vote was 141 to 5, with 35 abstentions.

-U.S. President Joe Biden said the vote “demonstrates the extent of global outrage'' at Russia's assault on its neighbor.

 The resolution deplored Russia's “aggression” against Ukraine “in the strongest terms.”
 General Assembly resolutions aren't legally binding.

-The International Criminal Court's prosecutor opened an investigation Wednesday into possible war crimes, crimes against humanity or genocide in Ukraine, dating back to 2013 and covering the current conflict.
-Prosecutor Karim Khan said he did so after 39 of the court's member states requested an investigation.
-Ukraine and Russia, however, are not among the International Criminal Court's 123 member states.
+Still, China has insisted it will continue trade with Russia and has refrained from criticizing the war in Ukraine.
+Hungary, meanwhile, said Thursday it will not allow any arms shipments bound for Ukraine to cross its territory.

-ARE SANCTIONS HURTING RUSSIA?
-In Washington, the White House announced additional sanctions against Russia and Belarus, including extending export controls that target Russian oil refining and entities supporting both countries' militaries.
+HOW ARE SANCTIONS IMPACTING RUSSIA?
+The White House has announced additional sanctions against Russia and Belarus, including extending export controls that target Russian oil refining and entities supporting both countries' militaries.
 The U.S. is also joining Europe and Canada in closing off its airspace to Russian airlines.

 Additionally, Airbus and Boeing said they would cut off spare parts and technical support to the country's airlines.
 The French-based Airbus and U.S.-based Boeing's aircraft account for the vast majority or Russia's passenger fleet.

+A growing number of the world's best known brands — from Apple to Mercedes-Benz and BP — are to pull out of a country that's become a global outcast.
+German Volkswagen Group decided to halt all its business activities in Russia, including that of subsidiary Skoda Auto, which is halting car production in its two Russian plants and all exports to Russia.
+Similarly, Swedish furniture retailer Ikea says it is closing its operations in Russia, pausing all export and import in and out of Russia and Belarus, a decision that will have ”a direct impact on 15,000 IKEA co-workers.”
+The Stockholm-based H&M clothing retailer also said it will temporarily pause all sales in its Russian stores and temporarily close its shops in Ukraine.

-The sanctions also threaten ultra-wealthy Russians who own properties across Europe and send their children to elite European private schools.
+HOW ARE RUSSIANS BEING AFFECTED?
+The sanctions threaten ultra-wealthy Russians who own properties across Europe and send their children to elite European private schools.
 Some have begun, albeit tentatively, to speak out.

+French authorities on Thursday said they seized a yacht linked to Igor Sechin, a Vladimir Putin ally who runs Russian oil giant Rosneft, as part of EU sanctions over Russia's invasion of Ukraine.

+Formula One canceled the Russian Grand Prix in Sochi in September and canceled contract with race.

-Also, in a stunning reversal, Russian and Belarusian athletes have been banned from the Paralympics Games for their countries' roles in the war in Ukraine.
+Russian and Belarusian athletes are now banned from the Paralympics Games for their countries' roles in the war in Ukraine when the Games open on Friday.

-The International Paralympic Committee announced the about-face less than 24 hours after it had said it would allow the athletes to compete when the Games open on Friday as neutral athletes with colours, flags and other national symbols removed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)